 Sometimes we think too hard about who we want to be when we should just focus on who we are.
 Take a deep dive into the content you’ve created to examine the way you currently communicate.

 Look at your last 20 tweets, your last few blog posts, your sales materials, newsletters, etc. When you view your content as a whole, you’re likely to identify a few common threads.

-Look for certain words, phrases, or descriptions that jump out.
 Are your newsletter subject lines a little edgy, just like your tweets?
 Do your blogs provide helpful tips?
 These through-lines may hold helpful clues to help you crystallize your voice.

 5) Try a Generator

 If you’re feeling tired or creatively stuck, try Portent’s brand voice generator, an interactive tool to help you hone in on your voice.
 Simply answer a series of questions and they’ll guide you to your “voice,” and even offer up examples of copy that captures that type of voice.